Splendid Chap, All of Them (The Dying Days)

 The Dying Days is the sixty-first and final Virgin New Adventure, and the only one to feature the Eighth Doctor.
 In it he teams up with Benny and the Brigadier and repels an Ice Warrior invasion in contemporary Britain.
 And may or may not get it on with Benny for good measure before leaving her to star in her own already covered novel line.
 Dave Owen says that Parkin makes writing Doctor Who “look deceptively easy,” and Lars Pearson calls it simply “sterling.”
 It is ranked as the fifth best New Adventure, which sounds very good, right between Lungbarrow and Original Sin, which doesn’t really.
 Its rating is 83.6%.
-DWRG Summary
+DWRG Summary.
+Whoniverse Discontinuity Guide entry.

 It’s April of 1997.
 The Chemical Brothers are at number one with “Block Rockin’ Beats.”
 That lasts a week before R. Kelly takes over with “I Believe I Can Fly,” which lasts all month.
 Don’t worry.
 We’ve got a closet all earmarked for him.
 No Doubt, the Spice Girls, Depeche Mode, Blur, Suede, Orbital, Daft Punk, U2, and Robbie Williams also chart.